-The only color change on the foliage signifies new or old growth with dark green being old growth and light green to yellow being new growth.
+- The only color change on the foliage signifies new or old growth with dark green being old growth and light green to yellow being new growth.

-The Hemlock produces some of the smallest cones in the pine family.
+- The Hemlock produces some of the smallest cones in the pine family.

-It takes 20-40 years for the Hemlock to produce seeds in the pinecones.
+- It takes 20-40 years for the Hemlock to produce seeds in the pinecones.

-Although not related, the Hemlock Tree got its name from the poisonous Hemlock plant because of the similar scent it gives off when the needles are crushed.
+- Although not related, the Hemlock Tree got its name from the poisonous Hemlock plant because of the similar scent it gives off when the needles are crushed.
 The Hemlock Tree, however, is not poisonous.

 Hemlock Tree Identification Facts

-The deeply ridged, scaly bark of the tree generally ranges from grey to reddish-brown and usually gets darker as it ages.
+- The deeply ridged, scaly bark of the tree generally ranges from grey to reddish-brown and usually gets darker as it ages.

-With heights of up to 150 feet (45.72 meters), Western Hemlocks are larger than Eastern Hemlocks which usually top out at 70 feet 21.33 meters).
+- With heights of up to 150 feet (45.72 meters), Western Hemlocks are larger than Eastern Hemlocks which usually top out at 70 feet 21.33 meters).

 - This triangular shaped, medium sized tree has short, less than 1 inch (2.54 centimeters) flat needles that are attached to twigs on the tree.

-The woody cones are oval shaped and grow from the end of the branches.
+- The woody cones are oval shaped and grow from the end of the branches.
 They are abundant throughout the tree.

 Hemlock Tree Usage Facts

-The Hemlock Tree has been a valuable resource throughout history.
+- The Hemlock Tree has been a valuable resource throughout history.
 Native American Indians used them for basket-weaving, tanning, items for children, and wool coloring.

-Starting in the 1940s the wood from Hemlock trees became increasingly used for lumber.
+- Starting in the 1940s the wood from Hemlock trees became increasingly used for lumber.
 Previously it was generally regarded as being too knotty.
 Today, the lumber industry relies heavily on this tree for paneling, furniture, and flooring.

 - The Hemlock is commonly used in landscaping designs, as a stand-alone tree and as an aid against erosion.

-The bark of the tree has become valuable as a source of tannic acid which, when infused into leather, makes it softer and stronger.
+- The bark of the tree has become valuable as a source of tannic acid which, when infused into leather, makes it softer and stronger.

-Pine needle tea, which contains vitamin C, can be made from the Hemlock Tree.
+- Pine needle tea, which contains vitamin C, can be made from the Hemlock Tree.
 This tea was made by the Iroquois Indians for centuries.